-A partnership between social service agencies, Legal Aid and Broward County health systems employs nurses as healthcare navigators to assure that the health care needs of both children and their kinship caregivers are addressed.
-Partners who also assist kinship families include consumers, Broward County Health Department-KidCare, ChildNet, Children’s Services Council of Broward County, HANDY Inc., Kids in Distress, Legal Aid of Broward County, Memorial Healthcare System, Minority Development and Empowerment Inc., School Board of Broward County, The Pantry of Broward, Ounce of Prevention Fund of Florida, the United Way of Broward County, the Department of Children and Families, Friends of Children, Mental Health Association of Broward, and the Florida Kinship Center.
+A partnership between social service agencies, Legal Aid and Broward Health that employs nurses as healthcare navigators to assure that the healthcare needs of both children and their kinship caregivers are addressed.
+Partners who also assist kinship families include consumers, Broward County Health Department-KidCare, ChildNet, Children’s Services Council of Broward County, HANDY Inc., Kids in Distress, Legal Aid of Broward County, School Board of Broward County, The Pantry of Broward, Ounce of Prevention Fund of Florida, the United Way of Broward County, the Department of Children and Families, Friends of Children, Mental Health Association of Broward, and the Florida Kinship Center.

 For more information, call 954-355-5931 or 954-767-5566 or email us at email@example.com or firstname.lastname@example.org